 Principal investigator: Juana Díez

-Because of their genetic simplicity, viruses completely depend on the cellular machinery for expansion.
+Viruses completely depend on the cellular machinery for expansion.
 The identification of crucial virus-cell interactions is thus essential to understand virus biology.
-In addition, these studies may provide novel strategies for therapeutic interventions and uncover new mechanisms to regulate gene expression used not only by viruses but also by the host.
-In fact, most cellular post-transcriptional processes have been uncovered through viral studies.
+In addition, these studies provide novel strategies for therapeutic interventions and uncover new host regulatory mechanisms of gene expression.